basho/basho_docs/source/languages/en/riakcs/tutorials/fast-track/Building-a-Local-Test-Environment.md

 <div class="note">
 <div class="title">Note</div>
-<strong>Riak CS is not designed to function directly on TCP port 80, and
-should not be operated in a manner which exposes it directly to the public internet</strong>.
-Instead, consider a load balancing solution, such as dedicated device, <a href="http://haproxy.1wt.eu">HAProxy</a>, or <a href="http://wiki.nginx.org/Main">Nginx</a> between Riak CS and the outside world.
+**Riak CS is not designed to function directly on TCP port 80, and should not be operated in a manner which exposes it directly to the public internet**.
+Instead, consider a load balancing solution, such as a dedicated device, <a href="http://haproxy.1wt.eu">HAProxy</a>, or <a href="http://wiki.nginx.org/Main">Nginx</a> between Riak CS and the outside world.
 </div>

-Once you have completed this step, You can progress to [[Testing the Riak CS Installation]] using s3cmd.
+Once you have completed this step, You can progress to [[testing the Riak CS installation]] using s3cmd.